hamiltonbrba/python-api-challenge/README.md

    - Utilized the `citipy` library to identify the nearest city for each set of geographic coordinates.

 3. **Retrieve Weather Data**:
-   - Employed the OpenWeatherMap API to gather current weather data for each city.
+   - Used the OpenWeatherMap API to gather current weather data for each city.

 4. **Visualize Relationships**:
    - Created scatter plots to visualize relationships between latitude and temperature, humidity, cloudiness, and wind speed.